 Information for survey participants

-This study is only possible because of the time and effort contributed by all of the GoWell participants, to whom we are extremely grateful.
+This study was only possible because of the time and effort contributed by all of the GoWell participants, to whom we are extremely grateful.

 How were survey participants chosen?